Smithsonian/ngeht-challenge-content/content/challenge3.md

 ## Schedule

-- Mar 25, 2022: Data release
+- Mar 29, 2022: Data release
-- May 1, 2022: Nominal submission deadline for inclusion in first challenge writeup
+- June 6, 2022: Submission deadline for inclusion Granada meeting presentation
 ## <a name="Downloads">Downloads</a>

 Please note that unless otherwise specified, all source models and